This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Since excess body fat is linked to hormonal changes, including those of serotonin, galanin and other brain neurotransmitters, excess body fat can negatively impact your mood.

-After adjusting for age, body mass index, smoking, alcohol and other factors, results showed that higher levels of stored VAT translated to higher likelihood of experiencing depression.
+After adjusting for age, BMI, smoking, alcohol and other factors, results showed that higher levels of stored VAT translated to higher likelihood of experiencing depression.
 Like other studies show, VAT is a unique pathogenic fat that consists of metabolically active adipose tissue that interferes with healthy neurotransmitter function.